 Geico: Best Overall

-In our Geico review, we find Geico auto insurance to be a good alternative for those who aren’t eligible to buy USAA insurance.
+In our Geico auto insurance review, we found Geico to be a good alternative for those who aren’t eligible to buy USAA insurance.
 Geico offers full coverage at competitive prices.
 You can even lower premiums by tracking your driving with the DriveEasy app.

-Geico has a Better Business Bureau (BBB) rating of A- and an AM Best financial strength rating of A++ (the highest possible rating).
+Geico has a Better Business Bureau (BBB) rating of A+ and an AM Best financial strength rating of A++, which is the highest possible rating.
 Geico fully integrates apps into its claims filing and service request process.
 It is easy and convenient to request roadside assistance or report an accident.